grey-software/toonin/README.md

 [![CircleCI](https://circleci.com/gh/grey-software/toonin/tree/master.svg?style=svg)](https://circleci.com/gh/grey-software/toonin/tree/master) [![Codacy Badge](https://api.codacy.com/project/badge/Grade/d7e992618c424b9a8f1604bf7bb00403)](https://www.codacy.com/gh/grey-software/toonin?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=grey-software/toonin&amp;utm_campaign=Badge_Grade) [![Netlify Status](https://api.netlify.com/api/v1/badges/fc6849cb-e7ae-4de9-be09-660d51342bf6/deploy-status)](https://app.netlify.com/sites/toonin/deploys)

-Toonin is a Chrome Extension coupled with a web app that allows your friends to Tune In to what you're listening to.
+Toonin is technology that allows you to tune in to your friends and family in realtime using peer to peer sharing.

 ## Overview

-Toonin consists of a Chrome extension, a web application, and a signaling server.
+Toonin consists of a web app and a signaling server.
 WebRTC is used to stream the music from the provider to its peers.

-In order to exchange information, a signaling server must exist between the provider (Chrome Extension) and the peers (Web App)
+The signaling server facilitates a WebRTC handshake between two Toonin web app instances, after which the two apps speak directly to each other over WebRTC streams.

 ## Development setup